Helenpham1097/document/content/collections/pages/about-us.md

             content:
               -
                 type: text
-                text: 'You can’t be as nerdy as us without gravitating towards interesting new technology.
-Every now and then our curiosity leads us to something original and valuable.
-Then the serious work begins.'
+                text: "We're nerdy so we gravitate towards interesting new technology.
+When our curiosity finds something original and valuable, the serious work begins."
           -
             type: paragraph
             content:
               -
                 type: text
                 text: "It takes balance to support today's web developers while adopting new innovations.
-Serverless infrastructure, for example, emerged with an exciting bang but some serious limitations.
-Upsides like massive scalability, much lower costs, and less thinking about servers are huge.
-But there are serious downsides, like big learning curves and barriers to PHP."
+Serverless infrastructure, for example, emerged with an exciting bang but serious limitations.
+On the plus side: Massive scalability, much lower costs, and less thinking about servers are huge.
+But big learning curves and barriers to PHP are major issues."
           -
             type: paragraph
             content:
               -
                 type: text
-                text: "So we're bringing the futuristic promises of serverless tech into the real world. " -
+                text: "So we're bringing the futuristic promises of serverless tech to you. " -
                 type: text
                 marks: